✨ Diwali Deal: 25% OFF + 2-Year Price Lock For New Users! 🎉 Limited Time Offer — Sign Up Now 🪔

 • Essential and urgent work needs to be done immediately

-• You need to make a plan for when you will do important but not urgent tasks
+• You need to plan for when you will do important but not urgent tasks

 11. Biological Prime Time

-The theory here is that your biological prime time is the time of day when your energy levels are at peak, so you are likely to be most productive during this time.
-The hard part, though, is determining this in the first place, then everything just falls into place.
+Your biological prime time is the time of day when your energy levels are at their peak, so you are likely to be most productive during this time.

 How it Works: